 A trainer who knows the game also knows the workouts and conditioning strategies required to play well and may be a personal trainer worth contacting.

-– Inquire of Local Gyms and Fitness Centers
+Ask Local Gyms and Fitness Centers

-Not every personal trainer may make mention of his/her basketball background or knowledge because not many people may seem interested in it.
+Not every personal trainer may make mention of their basketball background or knowledge because not many people may seem interested in it.
 But gyms like to help their trainers find the best clients.
 When someone inquires about personal trainers with a basketball background, a good gym manager will take the necessary steps to respond.

 For most, finding someone with a basketball or general sports training skills shouldn’t be too difficult.
 Others might struggle a bit to locate such a trainer.
 Depending on where you live, someone with a basketball background might not work in the area.
 Working with a more general personal trainer would be fine.

-Ask about Basketball Training Sessions
+Ask About Basketball Training Sessions

 - Running and sprinting to help with endurance and movement up and down the court